ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ## Level 0: warming up

 Deploying anything anywhere has never been easy business.
 Deploying applications to desktop computers is no different.
-OS X (now macOS) had it's own solution of ["dll hell"](https://en.wikipedia.org/wiki/DLL_Hell): each application should be absolutely self contained.
+OS X (now macOS) had its own solution of ["dll hell"](https://en.wikipedia.org/wiki/DLL_Hell): each application should be absolutely self contained.
 All the dependencies and dependencies of dependencies should be distributed within the "bundle" so apps won't conflict with other apps because of missing or outdated libraries.

 Sounds good in theory, but what does it mean in practice?
 You have to collect all the dependencies somehow and fit them into your "bundle".
 Bundle structure usually looks like this: